Make St. George Your Zion National Park Basecamp

-Cliffside Restaurant’s contemporary American style cuisine features bold flavors with an elegant touch by award-winning Chef Eric Gburski, whose specials you’ll want to try.
-Some of the popular menu selections include the coconut crusted shrimp, kale and farro salad, chili-glazed salmon and grilled filet mignon, as well as vegetarian and vegan options.
+Cliffside Restaurant’s contemporary American-style cuisine features bold flavors with an elegant touch by award-winning Chef Eric Gburski, whose specials you’ll want to try.
+Some of the popular menu selections include the coconut-crusted shrimp, kale and farro salad, chili-glazed salmon and grilled filet mignon, as well as vegetarian and vegan options.

 See more places to eat and drink in St. George

-"Part of what makes St. George so great is its easy access not only to Zion National Park, but to four Utah State Parks and the Red Cliffs Desert Reserve, all distinctly rare places that have to be seen with your own eyes because they can’t be captured with words. "
+"Part of what makes St. George so great is its easy access not only to Zion National Park, but to four Utah state parks and the Red Cliffs Desert Reserve, all distinctly rare places that have to be seen with your own eyes because they can’t be captured with words."

 One-of-Kind Coffee Experiences

 If you like the sound of gourmet coffee infused with love and chaos, you have to check out Affogato West in the West Village, the best coffee experience in St. George.
-Affogato started out as a coffee truck, but it got so much support from the local community, they opened a storefront location in 2018.
+Affogato started as a coffee truck, but it got so much support from the local community, they opened a storefront location in 2018.

 Deeply passionate about their community, Affogato West is proud to support local farmers and populations in need, including the homeless.
-They are also big of featuring local artists and musicians.
+They are also big on featuring local artists and musicians.
 Check out their live music calendar and local artist section while indulging in one of their signature gourmet drinks like a Snickerdoggle or Golden Milk Turmeric Latte, or a traditional coffee beverage, such as an Americano.
-It’s all about feeling the love and supporting humankind when you walk in Affogato West’s doors.
+It’s all about feeling the love and supporting humankind when you walk through Affogato West’s doors.